NETWAYS/foreman-training/Setup.md

 ## Virtual machine monitoring.localdomain

-To setup a new version of the virtual machine install CentOS 8 from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1.
+To setup a new version of the virtual machine install Ubuntu 22.04 Server from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1 and creating a user training with the default password.

-Afterwards copy the files from _files/monitoring into /root/ and run the finish.sh to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.
+Afterwards run the finish.sh to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.

 ## Local mirror